wjwat/lhtlhtp.com/content/html-css-js/gitcommands.md

   need to jump back in time.

   Not seeing the command you want?
-[There's plenty more.](https://git-scm.com/docs) Checkout our section of GitHub for more commands when you start wondering into repositories.
+[There's plenty more.](https://git-scm.com/docs) Checkout our section of GitHub for more commands when you start wandering into repositories.